smc9759/Clock_Winform/README.md

 ## Difference DST <-> UTC
 ### Common Disadvantages
-Over time, the internal clock of a PC can experience drift, where the clock may run slightly faster or slower than the real time.
-This drift can accumulate and cause differences in displayed time if the clock is not periodically corrected.
+the internal clock of a PC may run slightly faster or slower than the real time.
+This drift can accumulate.

 ### DST
 1. Pros : Fit in Single PC , with no Communication
-2. Cons :
+2. Cons : Summertime ( 1hour Deviation occurs two times a year - for example, U.S. summertime is at March and November )

-## Win32_CurrentTime class
+### Win32_CurrentTime class

 The Win32_CurrentTime abstract is a singleton WMI class (ref.
 MSDN) not recommended. (you have to get hour, minute, second each items individually)

+### CIM APIs
+CIM refers to Computer Integrated Manufacturing.

 ## Controls